Vexvain/Discord-Collection/Collection/MessageStatus/README.md

-# channelMessagesImporter
-Import messages to a channel from the exported messages from channelMessagesSaver.
+send messages to a channel from the exported messages from channelMessagesSaver

-## Installation
+## Install
 NpmJS:
 ```
 npm i request-async